Introduction to Amazon interviews

 How to answer Amazon interview questions?

-First of all, get familiar with Amazon’s Leadership Principles.
-Secondly, it’s recommended to think through your work experience to find strong examples of where you demonstrated the behaviours outlined in the principles, and map examples to principles.
-Thirdly, get comfortable with the STAR framework to structure your answers.
+Amazon behavioral interview questions are designed to test your fit with the Amazon behaviors that they want you to exhibit in role, as laid out in the Amazon Leadership Principles.
+Using a list of example Amazon behavioral interview questions, think through your work experience to find strong examples of where you demonstrated the behaviors.
+Next get comfortable with the STAR framework to structure your answers.
 STAR stands for Situation (the scenario you found yourself in), the Task (what you had to do), the Action (what you did), and the Result (what happened as a result of your actions).
 Focus the majority of your answer on the Action and Result sections.
-Get comfortable answering fluently using the framework by practising with a partner.
+Get comfortable answering fluently using the framework by practicing with a partner.
 Check out a full guide here.

 How to prepare for Amazon interview questions?

-Practise using an example question list mapped to the Amazon Leadership Principles.
-Invest time in understanding Amazon’s leadership principles and practising answers based on your professional experience, using a framework to structure your answers such as the STAR framework (Situation, Task, Action, Result).
+Prepare to answer Amazon interview questions by practicing using an example question list mapped to the Amazon Leadership Principles.
+Invest time in understanding a framework to structure your answers such as the STAR framework (Situation, Task, Action, Result).
 Aim for 5-7 minute long answers focusing on the action you took, and the result you gained, including relevant detail and data.
-Practise with someone to find the holes in your answer and where you need to refine your statements.
-Don’t over practise or learn answers off by rote – you need to sound authentic to the interviewer and to respond appropriately to the question they’re asking you.
-Don’t learn answers which are not your own experience – you will be found out as interviewers drill into details.
+Practice with someone to find where you need to refine your statements.
+Don’t over practice or learn answers off by rote – you need to sound authentic to the interviewer and to respond appropriately to the question they’re asking you.
 Check out a full guide here.

 What is the Amazon interview process?

 For non-fulfilment roles you will be interviewed by the in-house talent team who will screen you for experience and potential to get the job, the hiring manager, members of the team, and an Amazon Bar Raiser.
 There will be anywhere between 2-7 interviews.
 These will be 45 minutes to 60 minutes long.
 The process is known as ‘the loop’.
-The Amazon Bar Raiser role is a volunteer position with special training, where interviewers from outside the hiring team help structure the process, audit the team to ensure it’s fair, and act as quality assurance.
-They additionally look to ensure that the new hire is better than 50% of existing Amazon employees in similar roles, since Amazon looks to upgrade its talent consistently via new hires.
 Find a full guide here.

 Where can I find an Amazon interview question bank?